GNUWorldChannel/cservice-web-php7.4/README.md

 OFFICIAL THEME is gone.

-You are able to start GNUWORLD 1st. from gnuworld.sh if you located it like this: /home/gnuworld/gnuworld/bin
+You are able to start GNUWORLD 1st. from gnuworld.sh if you located it like this: /home/gnuworld/gnuworld/bin (Remember to give permission the first time with chmod +x gnuworld.sh)

 --------------------------------------------------------------------------
 		Test OS: Ubuntu 20.04.2 LTS \n \l - Server